MaboroshiKobo/Junction/README.md

 # Junction

-A Minecraft plugin that automatically assigns Bedrock Edition players to a permission group using Floodgate.
-Supports LuckPerms and Vault.
+**Junction** is a streamlined solution for Geyser/Floodgate servers.
+It automatically detects Bedrock Edition players upon join and assigns them to a specific permission group.

-> [!NOTE]
-> Inspired by [BedrockPlayerManager](https://github.com/ofunny/BedrockPlayerManager).
-Junction is a modernized alternative, created as an initiative to refine my Java development skills.
+This allows server admins to easily separate Java and Bedrock permissions (e.g., giving Bedrock players access to specific commands, kits, or prefixes) without manual intervention.

 ## Features